The

 Several pins of the PIC are used to select the various modes of

-and the different modes are selected depending on whether the
+operation and the different modes are selected depending on

-Refer to the schematic in Figure 2 for
+schematic in Figure 2 for the pin numbers and their

 Figure 3: